learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 # The mean of all sample means mu_x_hat is: 14.0
 ```

-Here, we can see that with increasing sample size, the **spread** of sample means is reduced and the sample mean values tend to come closer to the population mean.
+We can see that with increasing sample size, the **spread** of sample means is reduced and the sample mean values tend to come closer to the population mean.

 ## Step 3: Calculate the standard error

 ### So what is standard error?

 The **_Standard Error (SE)_** is very similar to the standard deviation.
 Both are measures of spread.
 The higher the number, the more spread out your data is.
 To put it simply, the two terms are essentially equal — but there is one important difference.
-While the standard error uses statistics (sample data) standard deviations use parameters (population data).
+While the standard error uses statistics (sample data), standard deviations use parameters (population data).
 We achieve this by dividing the standard deviation by the square root of the sample size.

 The calculation for the standard error of the sample mean is:

 ## $$ \sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}} \approx \frac{s}{\sqrt{n}}$$

-Here, $\sigma$ is the population standard deviation (which we will approximate with the sample standard deviation) and $n$ is the sample size.
+Here, $\sigma$ is the population standard deviation (which we will approximate with the sample standard deviation $s$) and $n$ is the sample size.

 Let's run the above block of code again and calculate the standard error according to the chosen sample size